 Debris deposited in the heat exchanger will result in an increase in pressure drop, lower temperature difference on the waterside or a high exit temperature on the steam side.
-Flushing can be done without removal of the heat exchanger from the system.
+Cleaning and flushing can be done without removing the heat exchanger from the system.
+There are threaded cleaning ports near the hot water outlet and cold-water inlet of the heat exchanger.